 Most startups that have flourished globally in the last decade fall in one of two categories — product-based or service-based.
 In the former, they are providing you a product, i.e. something you can directly use like Google’s Gmail service to manage your email or Rovio’s Angry Birds that you can play for your pleasure.
-What is imperative among product-based firms is that they need a really strong technology team with the best of programmers and product managers, at the very onset, as their software is the main value proposition and nothing short of the optimum would fly with their customers.
+What is imperative among product-based firms is that they need a really strong technology team with the best of programmers and product managers.
+This is needed at the very onset, as the software is their main value proposition and nothing short of the optimum would fly with their customers.

-The latter is primarily providing you a service, in that the firms manage to achieve an end outcome through their website or app, like Airbnb, which helps you book home stays.
-Most Indian startups fall in the latter category, in that they ease the completion of a task through the use of technology.
+The latter is primarily providing you a service, in that the firms manage to achieve an end outcome through their website or app, like Airbnb, which helps you book home-stays.
+Most companies in the Indian startup ecosystem fall in the latter category, in that they ease the completion of a task through the use of technology.
 These firms need a validation of their business model before churning out world-class websites or apps that usually require a heavy technical team.
-For example, Airbnb first needed to validate whether a critical portion of the population was willing to become a host, whether people would actually prefer home stays over hotels and whether their reviews and rating systems were robust, etc. For someone like an Airbnb, just a basic search and book website would do (Airbnb still maintains a very minimal website).
+For example, Airbnb first needed to validate whether a critical portion of the population was willing to become a host, whether people would actually prefer home-stays over hotels, and whether their reviews and rating systems were robust.
+For someone like an Airbnb, just a basic search and book website would do (Airbnb still maintains a very minimal website).

-Having observed several startups in recent years, two of the most pronounced hurdles that they run into are ‘scalability’ and the much touted f-word — ‘funding’.
-Either entrepreneurs find that the idea which worked so well for ’n’ people doesn’t quite scale well for 1000n or that they simply don’t have enough money for upfront resources which majorly comprises employee salaries.
+Having observed several startups in recent years, two of the most pronounced hurdles that they run into are ‘scalability’ and the much-touted f-word — ‘funding’.
+Either entrepreneurs find that the idea which worked so well for ’n’ people doesn’t quite scale well for 1000n, or that they simply don’t have enough money for upfront resources which majorly comprise employee salaries.
 For a startup, grooming a good team is a classic chicken and egg problem.
 Great talent isn’t usually interested unless you offer attractive salaries and you won’t be able to offer attractive salaries unless talented teams make great products to then enable you to raise funding.

 A New Solution is Emerging